ajinkyas/customer-challenge-ui/README.md

 # customer-challenge-ui

 This README outlines the details of collaborating on this Ember application.
-This app fetches the customer data from the server and allows the user to view and edit the customer record.
-You can add or remove the customer properties.
+This app fetches the customer data from server and allows the user to view and manage the customer records.
+You can add new or edit or remove existing properties of a customer through UI and save it back to server.

 ## Prerequisites